Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ## The methodologies of innovation

 The innovators have many methods by which they reach to their *bid’ah.* The names might differ but the result is the same; namely leaving the narrations from the Messenger of
-Allāh (ﷺ), the narrations from his Companions (رضي‬ الله عنهم‬) and the scholars who followed them in goodness.
+Allāh (ﷺ), the narrations from his Companions (رضي الله عنهم) and the scholars who followed them in goodness.
 Below are some of these methods that all necessitate leaving the *Sunnah.*

 * ***Raī* (opinion)**